October 1, 2016

 The Integrated Land Management (ILM) program begins, with the goal of encouraging cooperation among land users in order to reduce environmental impact.
 It will also operate and implement Alberta’s Land-Use Framework.
 Numerous stakeholder workshops are held throughout 2005 and into 2006 to provide feedback on the ILM project, which when completed will dictate the guidelines of the ILM program.

-AWA completes A Review of Public Land Policy in Alberta, British Columbia, the United States and New Zealand.
+In August, AWA completes A Review of Public Land Policy in Alberta, British Columbia, the United States and New Zealand.
 In light of the comments made by the interviewees, as well as the overview of public land law and policy in the other jurisdictions surveyed, the following guiding principles of public land management are offered for consideration:

 AWA holds a public lands roundtable in the fall.
 The purpose of the roundtable is to begin developing a vision and fundamental guiding principles for our public lands.
 AWA’s work continues through extensive research, interviews, and meetings.

-Bill 16 comes into force as the Recreational Access Regulation.
+In July, Bill 16 comes into force as the Recreational Access Regulation.
 New government web pages are developed, allowing recreational users to search leaseholder contact information by legal land description.
 AWA remains opposed to the new process and is concerned that access to public lands by the public is being unreasonably diminished.

-Agricultural Dispositions Statues Amendment Act introduced in the Legislative Assembly as Bill 16.
+In March, Agricultural Dispositions Statues Amendment Act introduced in the Legislative Assembly as Bill 16.
 The bill would require recreational users to contact the specific holder of a grazing lease or farm development lease before they entered the land for recreational purposes and follow the duties outlined in the regulations such as: pack out all litter, park vehicles as specified by the disposition holder, refrain from lighting fires without consent, close gates and no motorized access without the consent of the leaseholder.
 Leaseholders would be required to provide contact information to the department and allow access for defined recreational purposes unless certain circumstances exist, such as: livestock are present in a given area and access is restricted by fire hazard level.
 If recreational users access leased land for recreation, the liability of leaseholders for the recreational user is reduced.

 AWA raises concerns that the new regulation will be an administrative burden and logistical challenge for leaseholders.
 AWA is also concerned that the Bill will unreasonably restrict access to the public, while granting easier access to the oil and gas industry by removing the right of the leaseholder to refuse access for oil and gas exploration.
 The position of AWA is that foot access should be allowed without permission on public land.